 Welcome.
 I’m Mo.

 I’m a yoga teacher whose niche is teaching yoga that welcomes and explores grief.
 I’m a poet of sorts and published a book of poetry called The Unedited Heart: Letters on Loss a couple years back.
 My current creation is The Grief Practice, which ships 1.6.19.
-And I’m the mama of a sweet and energetic toddler.
+And I’m the mama of a sweet and energetic little boy.